mccurdyc/www/content/book/2020-01-31-unix-memoir.md

 than if there are no constraints.

-This was a major contributing factor to the design of Unix, but also a way to get teams and departments to work together to collectively get what they want.
+This was a major contributing factor to the design of Unix, but also a way to get teams and departments to work together to collectively achieve some goal.
 The Unix department tried to get funding for a new computer, specifically, to upgrade from the PDP-7 to the PDP-11.
 They were denied multiple times for funding.

 Bell Labs had an active patent department and the Unix team knew that they were considering buying new, expensive, patent-specific hardware.
 The Unix team saw this as an opportunity to get what they wanted, a PDP-11.
 The Unix team convinced the patent department to purchase a PDP-11 and the Unix team agreed to write the patent-printing software